Looking-glass self: Role in social media

-The rise of social media very much reflects the mechanisms of the looking-glass self, as the different forms of social media offer all different "mirrors" in which individuals present themselves, perceive judgements of others based on likes, follows, etc., and further develop their sense of self.
-Indeed, as cyberpsychologist Mary Aiken, PhD. explains, social media has created a concept named the "cyber self," a version one wishes to portray online and to the public to others and based on the judgements of others.
+Social media reflects the mechanisms of the looking-glass self, as different forms of social media offer many different "mirrors" in which individuals present themselves, perceive judgements of others based on likes, follows, etc., and further develop their sense of self.
+Indeed, as cyberpsychologist Mary Aiken, PhD. explains, social media has created a concept named the "cyber self", a version one wishes to portray online and to the public, that is based on the judgements of others.
 Unlike the real self, different forms of media allow judgements to be clearly posted, so in many cases, judgements may not even need to be imagined.
 Aiken explains this concept best, noting that "selfies ask a question of their audience: Like me like this?"
 Far different from face-to-face interactions, social media is intended to be accessible and public at all times.
-This means social media users are constantly exposed to criticism and judgement from others.
-Additionally, given the nature of social media, being a platform to share certain aspects of an individual's life at any time and in any means possible, the cyber self can be very easily changed and perfected to fit the supposed acceptance of others.
+Users are constantly exposed to criticism and judgement from others, and so the cyber self can be easily changed and perfected to fit the supposed acceptance of others.

 These aspects of social media and its relationship with the looking-glass self present a whole range of effects on social media users.
 Aiken notes that individuals, and particularly teenagers, who are increasingly involved in updating their online personas, risk damaging the development of their real-world self.
-She also notes that this effect may be even greater among users who display all different sorts of "cyber selves" among different platforms with different purposes, such as between Twitter, Instagram, and LinkedIn.
-A social media study also uncovered a host of positive effects of the use of social media and in developing oneself, with dozens of creators citing that producing content gave them a sense of self-confidence and self-worth, enhanced their creativity, increased their sense of professionality, and their platforms offered a positive space to interact with others.
-The negative effects of the concept of the looking-glass self can be harmful to the people's mentality.
-According to Zsolt Unoka and Gabriella Vizin's To See In a Mirror Dimly.
+She also notes that this effect may be even greater among users who display all different sorts of "cyber selves" among different platforms with different purposes, such as between X (previously Twitter), Instagram, and LinkedIn.
+A social media study also uncovered a host of positive effects of the use of social media and in developing oneself, with dozens of creators citing that producing content gave them a sense of self-confidence and self-worth, enhanced their creativity, increased their sense of professionality, and that their platforms offered a positive space to interact with others.

+The negative effects of the looking-glass self can be harmful to the people's mentality.
+According to Zsolt Unoka and Gabriella Vizin's, To See In a Mirror Dimly.
 The Looking-Glass is Self-Shaming in Borderline Personality Disorder, shame is a large factor in the development of Borderline Personality Disorder.
 The feeling of shame and insufficient self-worth comes from traumatic experiences such as abuse, neglect, abandonment, shaming family situations, and harsh upbringing.
-The looking-glass self can cause feelings of insufficient self-worth and mental health issues.
+Therefore, the looking-glass self can cause feelings of insufficient self-worth and mental health issues.